 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-The electrical system appears along mixed lines with there being a consumer unit within the hall in addition to some older style faceplates to sockets and switches.
+The electrical system appears along dated lines with there being an older style fuse box to the hall in addition to older style face plates to sockets and switches.

 Gas